 7. Ocean Course at Kiawah Island Golf Resort, Kiawah Island, S.C.

 Comment: To most of us, Pete Dye's Ocean Course is a beautiful coastal menace.
 Playing the 1991 Ryder Cup venue was a breeze for McIlroy, who set the PGA Championship record for margin of victory at eight shots.
-He should still be a prime contender when the PGA Championship returns in 2021.
+Mickelson's epic 2021 victory at age 50 endured the course to millions of golf fans around the world.

 8. Pinehurst No. 2, Pinehurst, N.C.